queen bed next to glass doors that lead out to ocean view balcony

 3. Private Breakfast with a View

-A plate of croissants, danishes, and fresh fruit on a plate next to a glass of apple juice.
-They sit on a table in front of a view of the ocean
+A plate of pastries and fresh assorted fruit slices with a glass of apple juice sit on a small table on a Symphony of the Seas balcony with a view of the ocean

 Is there anything better than breakfast on your own private deck with an ocean view?